Gonzaga College High School: History

 Gonzaga benefited greatly from the fact that the row houses built in Swampoodle were largely occupied by Irish Catholics from the late 19th century on.
 Although Gonzaga always drew students from other parts of the city as well, the departure of the Swampoodle Irish for the suburbs in the mid-20th century, and more especially their replacement by poorer non-Catholics, brought on another period of difficulties.
 A decline in enrollment and the great inner-city riot of 1968 led some to suggest that Gonzaga should be closed, or moved to a more affluent area.
 However, the Jesuits once again persisted and the school survived.
 In the last years of the 20th century Gonzaga expanded, adding several new buildings and a large playing field and field house.
 By 2007 Gonzaga had regained its former status and a Wall Street Journal editorial referred to it as "the premier Catholic high school of Washington."
+Gonzaga's acceptance rate currently stands at around 50 percent, which makes it one of the hardest schools in the Archdiocese of Washington to be accepted into.